tomjoht/learnapidoc/_includes/content/activities/identify_goals.md

 ## <i class="fa fa-user-circle"></i> Activity: Identify your goals with API documentation

-Ramping up on API documentation, developing a portfolio of API documentation writing samples, and completing all the activities in this course will require a lot of time and effort.
 Identify your goals here and make sure they align with this course.

-Answer the following questions:
+Think about the following questions:

 *  Why are you taking this course?
 *  What are your career ambitions related to API documentation?